YashSarang/B.E-Mumbai-University-First-Year/README.md

 First Year with Effect from AY 2021-22
 --------

-#### Advise any improvements/suggestions for the repository on - https://drive.google.com/drive/folders/1iOi27yjR0m0IKaRPZ3_8XGk8p_Al5DG1?usp=sharing
+#### Advise any improvements/suggestions for the repository on my mail.

 #### Feel free to contact me regarding the same if necessary on 2020.yash.sarang@ves.ac.in